What is our Mission?

 Members of the Servas family cover the diverse spectrum of people around the world.
 Visitors are invited to share in the home life and community of their hosts, to share their concerns on social and international problems, and to learn about one another’s interests and pursuits, all in the context of mutual respect.
 Servas is a special way of seeing the world: as a place where there are no strangers—only friends you have yet to meet.

 How can joining Servas spread peace?

 Servas members seek viable non-violent solutions for resolving conflicts on every scale, from the international arena to our own homes and communities.
 Servas visits can play a vital role in bringing harmony to a troubled world by helping people explore different cultural perspectives and ways of life.
 In the context of the ancient guest-host relationship, our members invite outsiders to share in their daily lives during brief homestay visits.
 It is on this person-to-person level that Servas seeks to foster change.
 Hospitality and cultural education are our weapons against the spread of misconceptions and intolerance, which often leads to mistrust, antagonism and war.
 Friendship, understanding, empathy and tolerance are the building blocks of peace.

 What is the history of Servas?

-The organization was conceived in 1948 by a small group of pacifists, representing several peace organizations in Birmingham, England, who were joined by an American conscientious objector to war, Bob Luitweiler.
+The seeds of the Servas organization were sown in 1948 by the American conscientious war objector, Bob Luitweiler, along with a small group of pacifists representing several peace organizations in Birmingham, England.
 While a student at one of Denmark’s well known folk schools (Askov Hojskole), Bob studied cooperative communities and alternative methods for settling disputes.
 The founders were deeply committed to social justice and the prevention of another tragic World War II holocaust.
 They believed it was possible to build stronger foundations for world peace by helping concerned people meet and learn from one another.